-Program Requirements
+PhD Requirements

-The typical duration of the doctoral program is five to six years.
+The typical duration of the PhD program is five to six years.
 A dissertation in environmental studies is expected to present an original contribution to the understanding of a significant environmental problem or issue.
 It should demonstrate a clear understanding of the relevant literature, careful and rigorous research design, and effective communication of the results within the context of their area of emphasis.

 Other important things to note: